jbgo/microcosm/README.md

 This project is still in the exploratory phase.
 Nothing is stable.

+### Roadmap

+* service-centric, because that's what you're building. containers are only an implementation detail
+* convention over configuration so you can stop tweaking your environment and just write code
+* automatic discovery, classification, and load-balancing of services launched with docker compose
+* shared database setups and migrations to save memory on your laptop
+* plugin-architecture to run custom tasks based on docker or filesystem events
+* launch new services directly from a GitHub repo with a docker compose file
+* dashboard to monitor and manage your services and the docker host

 ### Development setup

 Microcosm is built on [go 1.4](http://golang.org/doc/install) and [docker 1.7](https://docs.docker.com/userguide/).